alexiusacademia/cjourney/src/posts/c-and-python-basic-comparison.md

   - programming
   - comparison
 ---

 Hello everyone and welcome to my next article of this journey!

-To get more satisfaction and motivation in learning C, I wanted to know if what they and the books say is true, that C is really a fast language in terms of performace.
+To get more satisfaction and motivation in learning C, I wanted to know if what other people and the books says is true, that C is really a fast language in terms of performace.
 So here I am.

 In my previous post, I wrote a code for solving the water depth on a rectangular open channel to show the basic concepts of the language.
 To get a benchmark for these two languages, I used that code and then convert it to python to get a comparison.
 The problem is when I ran the code in C and looked at the calculation time in milliseconds.
 In python, I get something but in C, I get zero.
-So to elevate and simulate a longer response, I used large input values and smaller increment value.
+This is already a hint how fast C is but to make sure and see how C does, I tried adjusting the parameters.
+To elevate and simulate a longer response, I used large input values for discharge and smaller increment value.
+This I think should significantly lengthen the time of the calculation by more the doubled.

 Here is the code for C: